toml-f/toml-f/doc/index.rst

    :language: toml
    :caption: fpm.toml

-A collection projects using TOML Fortran is shown below:
+A collection of projects using TOML Fortran is shown below:

 .. grid:: 2